Funding Snapshot

 It sounds like you have the start of an excellent project.
 We’d like to continue the conversation.

-The next step to confirm your eligibility is to contact a GMF representative.
+The next step is to download the application guide and confirm your eligibility with a GMF representative.
 They’ll give you a pre-application form and support you in starting your application.

 No recommendation